 Sexual or relationship concerns can be difficult to talk about and may negatively impact on our emotional well-being.
 Intimate problems often do not get better on their own and sex therapy can assist you to achieve the healthy, happy sex life your deserve.

 I have a strong commitment to working with people to improve their sexual and interpersonal relationship, help people explore ways to have more pleasurable experiences and a special interest in supporting the LGBTIQA+ community.

 I have over 20 years counselling experience as a social worker prior to pursuing my Master's degree in Sexual Health Counselling at Sydney University.
-I have counselled people over many years in a variety of settings and have extensive experience in sexual health counselling and working with individuals, couples and people in polyamorous and open relationships.
-I am an Accredited Mental Health Social Worker able to offer Medicare rebates, an Accredited Clinical Psychosexual Therapist and the Immediate Past National Chairperson of the Society of Australian Sexologists Ltd .
+I have counselled people over many years in a variety of settings and have extensive experience in sexual health counselling and working with people in polyamorous and open relationships.
+I am an Accredited Mental Health Social Worker able to offer Medicare rebates, an Accredited Clinical Psychosexual Therapist and was the National Chairperson of the Society of Australian Sexologists Ltd for 3 years.
 I am committed to maintaining professional ethics and standards within the field of sexology and sexual health.

 I am experienced in assisting transgender and gender diverse people, their partners and family members dealing with gender dysphoria, identity difficulties, changing relationships and transition.

 I am experienced in providing counselling support to sex workers.

 I have considerable professional experience working with a range of issues including people newly diagnosed with STIs and people living with HIV.